1Strategy/security-fairy/README.md

 How it works:

+Any Role requires IAM Permissions to perform API actions on AWS Resources.
+As the AWS Resource/User perform API actions using this role, all of those actions are captured by CloudTrail and loaded into an S3 Bucket.

 ![](images/iam-role.png)<br>

 Security Fairy aggregates the CloudTrail Logs to build an IAM Policy based off of the actual actions taken by the role during the last X number of days.